utilitywarehouse/calico-manifests/README.md

-This repository provides [Kustomize][1] base to deploy [Calico][2] using the proposed [Typha][3] setup.
+This repository provides [Kustomize][1] base to deploy [Calico][2].

-The goal is to have a base to dump calico-typha manifests almost as they come via the calico release archives and patch environment specific values downstream.
+The goal is to have a base to dump calico manifests almost as they come via the calico release archives and patch environment specific values downstream.
 That way we could easily compare and identify changes between calico releases.

 Table of Contents
 =================